 The best price at the time of writing was $78.08.

 From an aesthetic standpoint, this ASUS keyboard hosts a very sleek and compact design that measures just 16.06″ (L) x 6.93″ (W) x 1.99″ (H) and weighs 2.93 lbs.
 Though TKL, it is still relatively heavier even more so than its full-sized counterparts.
 This is partly due to the resilient aluminum top plate.
 Despite that, it remains super portable and easy to fit into most backpacks.

 In terms of performance, this keyboard is equipped with the German Cherry MX red switches that offer enhanced gaming and performance with faster and more responsive keystrokes.
 To further guarantee responsiveness and that every single one of your actions is registered, this TKL keyboard features 100% anti-ghosting technology.

 If you’re a fan of RGB lights, you certainly won’t be left disappointed with this model from ASUS.
 It is loaded with one of the most vibrant RGB illuminations on the market.
-Furthermore, using the AURA SYNC, you can synchronise the keyboard with your entire setup (as long as it compatible with the keyboard).
+Furthermore, using the AURA SYNC, you can synchronize the keyboard with your entire setup (as long as it is compatible with the keyboard).

 One downside to this keyboard is that it doesn’t come with a wrist rest, which can be a pretty big deal for gamers with wrist-related problems.
 What you can do though is just grab a separate keyboard wrist rest and you’ll be all ready to go.